Hate the Taste of Water? Here are 7 Ways to Stay Hydrated

 This ultimate guide will outline seven easy steps to ensure you're getting enough fluids throughout the day.

-7 Easy steps to stay hydrated
+7 Easy steps to stay hydrated when you hate the taste of water

 Water serves as the life force of our bodies, playing a vital role in almost every physiological function.
 Constituting approximately 60% of our body weight, it participates in a multitude of crucial operations.